 • Direct questioning designed to elicit incriminating responses

-• Statements or actions police should know are likely to produce incriminating answers
+• Words or actions police should know are reasonably likely to produce an incriminating answer

 • Routine booking questions